 Write any personal thank you’s deemed appropriate

 Submit feedback on this year’s events – fill out and return evaluation form distributed from office staff

-August-September:
+Help with end of quarter “hands on” inventory count of all merchandise in stock to verify Square records

+Assist with summaries of all sales as needed—coordinate with all of Merchandising Division and Festival Assistant

+September:

 Submit invoices to the office as they are received.
 All receipts/personal reimbursements are due by Oct.
-2nd

-After making sure credit card machine reports are no longer needed, arrange for the machines’ return

-September:

-Help with end of quarter “hands on” inventory count of all merchandise in stock to verify paper records

-Assist with summaries of all sales as needed—coordinate with all of Merchandising Division and Festival Assistant
+2nd – please use “Personal Expense Reimbursement Form”